-The event addresses the need for modernising European competition policy due to structural changes in the economy caused by shifting global economic landscapes on the one hand and ongoing digitization of the economy on the other.
+The event addressed the need for modernising European competition policy due to structural changes in the economy caused by shifting global economic landscapes on the one hand and ongoing digitisation of the economy on the other.

-The question whether trade policy instruments are fit for coping with the rise of state capitalism and a new dimension of state subsidies is already been discussed intensively in trade policy debates.
-Whether in this context competition law might also need to be updated and whether this should encompass new instruments are less debated questions which the first panel will address.
+The question whether trade policy instruments are fit for coping with the rise of state capitalism and a new dimension of state subsidies has already been discussed intensively in trade policy debates.
+Whether in this context competition law might also need to be updated and whether this should encompass new instruments are less debated questions which the first panel addressed.

-The second panel will build on this and discuss whether (and how) competition law needs to be updated with a view to ongoing digitization of the economy, seeing that digital technologies not only change the structure of markets but also open up new levels of strategic global competition.
+The second panel built on this and discussed whether (and how) competition law needs to be updated with a view to ongoing digitization of the economy, seeing that digital technologies not only change the structure of markets but also open up new levels of strategic global competition.
 Access to data or digital infrastructure are important facets of this discussion in which Europe needs to find its own answers.

 Check-in and welcome coffee